 1. Does your boss give feedback that helps you improve?

 No job is perfect, and part of that reality includes working under different types of managers.
-Here are some of the most difficult bosses you might encounter during your career: The three types of bosses are those who provide no feedback, only dish out negative comments, and incessantly give false compliments.
+Here are some of the most difficult bosses you might encounter during your career: The three types of bosses are those who provide no feedback, only dish out negative comments, and incessantly give unreasonable expectations at work.
 To be a good manager, you must be able to deliver feedback that is both accurate and helpful.

 Workplace strategist Laurie Battaglia discussed how not receiving feedback from a boss can be hindering to an employee.
 “You have no idea whether you are doing things right, wrong, or have any chance of promotion,” she says.
 “When you ask, they put you off or just say, ‘Keep doing what you’re doing!’
 ‘Keep doing what you’re doing’ is great only if you know what that is.”
 A boss who never provides positive feedback can be just as detrimental.“All you hear is what you’re doing wrong, never what you’re doing right,” Battaglia says.
 “This leaves you with an ‘I can’t do anything right’ point of view.”